drorata/ds-dask_cluster_example/README.md

 Next, the image should be placed in a location accessible to EC2 instances.
 It is time to push the image to a Docker registry.
-In this tutorial, we use the AWS service - ECS.
+In this tutorial, we use the AWS service - ECS but you can use other options like `DockerHub`.
-I assume you have `awscli` installed and the credentials are known.
+I assume you have [`awscli`](https://aws.amazon.com/cli/) installed and the credentials are known.
 You can log in to the registry simply by

 ```bash